MicrosoftDocs/defender-docs/articles/defender-for-cloud/apply-security-baseline.md

 1. Navigate to **Defender for Cloud** > Recommendations**.

 1. Search for and select one of the recommendations.

-    - Vulnerabilities in security configuration on your Windows machines should be remediated (powered by Guest Configuration)
-    - Vulnerabilities in security configuration on your Linux machines should be remediated (powered by Guest Configuration)
-    - Guest Configuration extension should be installed on machines

 1. Review the recommendation.